Pelliccia96/pelliccia96/README.md

 Project inspired by Netflix, developed in Vue.js.
 The project focus is to receive data from a film and TV series API, and filter on them with search by name.

 #### Tech stack:
-- FE Website: Bootstrap, Vue.js.
+- FE Website: Bootstrap, Scss, Vue.js.
 - BE : Php, MySQL, Laravel.
 - APIs : Axios ("_developer.themoviedb.org_").